Inspecting directional data in a MagIC contribution using PmagPy#

 Import the data#

 We can use ipmag to go download the data from MagIC for us.
 We can do this in a couple of ways.
-One way is to use the doi and the function ipmag.download_magic_from_doi()
+One way is to use the doi and the function ipmag.download_magic_from_doi().
+The other is to use the MagIC contribution ID number with the ipmag.download_magic_from_id() function.
+Let’s take the id download approach for the study:

 Stelten, Thomas, Pivarunas, and Champion (2023).
 Spatio-temporal clustering of post-caldera eruptions at Yellowstone caldera: implications for volcanic hazards and pre-eruptive magma reservoir configuration.
 Bulletin of Volcanology 85 (10). doi:10.1007/S00445-023-01665-W.

-We can use the 10.1007/S00445-023-01665-W of the paper.
-This doi can be replaced with that of another study in the MagIC database.
+We can use the MagIC ID of 19640 for this paper which can be replaced with that of another study in the MagIC database.

 doi = '10.1007/S00445-023-01665-W'